 All of those servers are kept log-free, and a cryptocurrency payment option keeps your subscription payment info undercover.
 Plus, all NordVPN servers are operated 100% from RAM, with no data whatsoever being written to an actual hard drive.
 All server data is therefore completely wiped from these servers whenever they are restarted or shut down.

 In addition to bank-grade encryption, NordVPN provides kill switch protection, and IP and DNS leak prevention.
 Plus, the provider’s obfuscated servers hide your VPN activities, and their Double VPN option encrypts your connection twice by routing it through two VPN servers.

-NordVPN app support consists of native apps for the Android, Android TV, iOS, macOS, Linux, Amazon Fire, and Windows platforms.
+NordVPN app support consists of native apps for the Android, Android TV, iOS, macOS (natively supports M1-based Macs), Linux, Amazon Fire and Windows platforms.
 Plus, Chrome and Firefox browser extensions are available.

-Up to 6 devices can connect at the same time using a single set of login credentials, and router support is available if you need more than that.
+Up to six devices can connect at the same time using a single set of login credentials, and router support is available if you need more than that.

 24/7 live support chat, email support, a trouble ticket tracking system, and a searchable support library have your support needs covered around the clock.

 - Excellent privacy protections